jcollier6/Steam-Game-Recommender/README.md

 2. `chunk2_structured` – computes structured numeric features.
 3. `chunk3_tags_pca` – builds tag vectors and PCA embeddings.
 4. `chunk4_text_embeddings` – computes Qwen3 embeddings for short and long descriptions
-   and stores the combined vectors in `ml/data/E_qwen3.npy`.
-The embeddings are calculated separately for `short_description` (truncated to 96 tokens) and `long_description` (truncated to 1,024 tokens) and combined as `0.4 * short + 0.6 * long` by default; the weights can be adjusted via function arguments.
-The chunk batches requests with a default batch size of 256, requires FlashAttention‑2 in float16, and logs progress every 20 batches with token‑throughput statistics; both `batch_size` and logging frequency are configurable.
+   and stores them separately as `ml/data/E_qwen3_short.npy` and `ml/data/E_qwen3_long.npy`.
+The texts are truncated to 96 and 1,024 tokens, tokenization pads to multiples of 8, and embeddings are averaged with attention‑mask weighting.
+The chunk uses PyTorch SDPA in float16, batches with a default size of 256, and logs token‑throughput every 20 batches; both `batch_size` and logging frequency are configurable.
 5. `chunk5_item_meta` – combines all features into 128‑dim item embeddings.
 6. `chunk6_faiss` – builds FAISS indices for fast retrieval.